egor7/dbfs/README.md

 # DBFS

-Dbfs starts a 9P2000 file server making your db been visible as a file tree.
+Dbfs starts a 9P2000 file server representing a db as a file system.

 # 9P2000